 If you’re facing a high net-worth divorce, taking proactive legal measures to protect your assets is crucial.
 Prenuptial and postnuptial agreements can establish clear expectations about asset distribution, reducing conflict and uncertainty during divorce proceedings.

 Separating personal and business finances is also essential.
 By keeping clear financial records, you can argue that certain assets should remain outside the marital estate.
-Maintaining transparency in your financial dealings is a vital part of this strategy.

 Addressing Unique Challenges in High Net-Worth Divorces